jastabile/terraform-langfuse-ecs-module/README.md

 - ECS services are configured with auto-scaling capabilities and run on Fargate for serverless container execution
 - CloudWatch logs are enabled for all services
 - Fargate tasks automatically scale based on CPU and memory utilization

-## License

-This module is released under the MIT License.